vmware-tanzu/cartographer-site/content/docs/v0.6.0/lifecycle.md

 template changes the name or GVK (group, version, kind) of object being created, the new object will be created and the previous object deleted.

+{{< figure src="../img/mutable-stamp.svg" alt="Mutable Template Stamping" width="400px" >}}

+The outputs from an object stamped from a mutable template are continuously read and passed on as inputs to later resources in the supply chain.

+{{< figure src="../img/mutable-read.svg" alt="Mutable Template Reading" width="400px" >}}

 ## Immutable Lifecycle

 Some Kubernetes objects are not meant to be updated.
 See Jobs for an example: